Optimistic locking

 Handling conflicts

-If the entity was modified since you fetched it, the API returns a CONFLICT error.
-The HTTP status code will be 200 because the request was successfully received and processed — the "conflict" is a business logic outcome, not a transport failure.
+If you provided version and the entity was modified since you fetched it, the API returns a 409 Conflict error.
+The HTTP status code will be 200 because the request was successfully received and processed — this is a business logic issue, not a transport failure.
 This follows the GraphQL-over-HTTP specificationarrow-up-right, which reserves HTTP error codes (4xx, 5xx) for transport-level problems like authentication failures or malformed requests.

 The actual error details are in the response body: